istio/community/ROLES.md

 ## Member

 Established community members are expected to demonstrate their adherence to the principles in this document, familiarity with project organization, roles, policies, procedures, conventions, etc., and technical and/or writing ability.

 Members are continuously active contributors in the community.
 They can have issues and PRs assigned to them, participate in working group meetings, and pre-submit tests are automatically run for their PRs.
 Members are expected to remain active contributors to the community.

-All members are encouraged to help with the code review burden, although each PR must be reviewed by an official reviewer.
+All members are encouraged to help with the code review burden, although each PR must be reviewed by one or more official approvers for the area.

 ### Requirements